2006 Texas elections: Legislative elections

 Sixteen Texas Senate seats and all 150 Texas House of Representatives seats are up for election in 2006.
-The senators and representatives elected in 2006 will serve in the Eightieth Texas Legislature, while the senators will also serve in the Eighty-first Texas Legislature.
+The senators and representatives elected in 2006 served in the Eightieth Texas Legislature, while the senators also served in the Eighty-first Texas Legislature.

 Texas Senate

-Fifteen of the sixteen elections for the Texas Senate are contested to some extent.
+Fifteen of the sixteen elections for the Texas Senate were contested to some extent.
 In the District 3 race, Robert Nichols won his Republican primary and will be unopposed in the fall election.

-There will be at least five new members of the Senate.
-These current senators will not return:

 Texas House of Representatives

-In the Texas House of Representatives, 118 of the 150 seats will be contested in the November 2006 election.
+In the Texas House of Representatives, 118 of the 150 seats were contested in the November 2006 election.
 Thirty races will be uncontested after the primary elections on 7 March 2006; the remaining two will be determined in the primary runoffs on 11 April 2006.

-There will be at least 20 new members of the House of Representatives.
-Two Democratic and five Republican incumbents were defeated in the primaries.
-These current representatives will not return: